-Between March 2018 and April 2019 and again from September 2019 he was Chairman of the Board of Directors of Italfondiario S.p.A. (now doNext S.p.A.), a company of the doValue Group.
-From July 2019 to April 2021 he was Chairman of the Board of Directors of Altamira Asset Management s.a., a Spanish company of the doValue Group, of which he is currently a Board Director.
+From March 2018 to April 2019 and again from September 2019 to January 2023, he was Chairman of the Board of Directors of doNext S.p.A., formerly Italfondiario S.p.A., a company of the doValue Group, of which he is currently Chief Executive Officer.
+From July 2019 to April 2021 and again from November 2021, he has been Chairman of the Board of Directors of Altamira Asset Management s.a., a Spanish-registered company of the doValue Group.